-So controlling graphical LCD on simulator software like Proteus is easy task.
+So controlling graphical LCD on simulator software like Proteus is an easy task.

-Working with simulator is easier because you don’t have to wary much about additional pins, like MCU power pins, crystals or other protection circuits.
-You just need to connect control lines and LCD power pins.
-Thats it.
-Define microcontroller Clock frequency in Atmega8 symbol and load program file(.hex) by browsing to it in same component meny.
-And then you can run program.
-Proteus simulator have KS0108 based 128×64 graphical LCD(LGM12641BS1R) which works as my real GLCD(HQM1286404 ), just in simulator pins are ordered differently than in real one.
+Working with the simulator is easier because you don’t have to wary much about additional pins, like MCU power pins, crystals, or other protection circuits.
+You need to connect control lines and LCD power pins.
+Define microcontroller Clock frequency in Atmega8 symbol and load program file(.hex) by browsing it in the same component menu.
+And then you can run the program.
+The Proteus simulator has KS0108 based 128×64 graphical LCD(LGM12641BS1R), which works as my real GLCD(HQM1286404 ) simulator pins are ordered differently than in the real one.

-Fabian Maximilian Thiele library have also powerful character control functions.
-First of all Just download GLCDFontCreator2 java program where you can fetch fonts from Windows system and generate fonts for graphical LCD.
+Fabian Maximilian Thiele’s library also has powerful character control functions.
+First of all, Just download the GLCDFontCreator2 java program to fetch fonts from the Windows system and generate fonts for graphical LCD.

 First of all in the program you have to include font file .h or multiple files.

 Then you have to select font which will be used currently:

 And then you can simply put tech on the LCD screen with simple command:

 You can also draw various graphic with functions built in library:

 ks0108DrawCircle(25, 55, 5, BLACK);